XXXTentacion

-Early life
+Early life and education

 Jahseh Dwayne Ricardo Onfroy was born on January 23, 1998, in Plantation, Florida, to Jamaican parents, Dwayne Ricardo Onfroy and Cleopatra Eretha Dreena Bernard.
-His father named him for the Bob Marley song "So Jah Seh", which interpolates Ezekiel 34.
-Both Onfroy's father and grandfather were Rastafarians.
+His father named him after the Bob Marley song "So Jah Seh", which interpolates Ezekiel 34.
+Both his father and grandfather were Rastafarians.
 Onfroy was born with a ventricular septal defect, commonly known as a "hole in the heart".
 Due to his condition, he never grew taller than 5 feet 6 inches.
-Onfroy stated he also had Egyptian or Syrian, Indian, and possibly Italian ancestry in an interview on The Beat in 2017.
+Onfroy stated he also had Syrian, Indian, and possibly Italian ancestry in an interview on The Beat in 2017.

-Onfroy was mainly raised by his grandmother Collette Jones—due to his mother's personal problems—in Pompano Beach, Florida, and Lauderhill, Florida.
-When Onfroy was six years old, he allegedly tried to stab a man attempting to attack his mother and was eventually put into a youth program before living with his grandmother.
+Due to his mother's personal problems, Onfroy was mainly raised by his grandmother Collette Jones in Pompano Beach, Florida, and Lauderhill, Florida.
+When he was six years old, he allegedly tried to stab a man attempting to attack his mother and was eventually put into a youth program before living with his grandmother.
 A source close to the Onfroy family denied that the alleged stabbing incident occurred, and it could not be corroborated by police reports, since Onfroy was a minor.
+Despite this, trauma and domestic violence experts have stated that it is unlikely that the story was fabricated.

 When Onfroy was a child, he discovered his uncle's deceased body after the man committed suicide by hanging.
-Onfroy referenced his trauma from the incident in multiple songs.
-In 2017, Onfroy alluded that he had been sexually abused by an unnamed adult when he was a child.
+He referenced his trauma from the incident in multiple songs.
+In 2017, he alluded that he had been sexually abused by an unnamed adult when he was a child.
 Other traumatic events that Onfroy witnessed as a child included someone being physically tortured and someone being raped.
-According to Onfroy's mother, he was routinely beaten by his father as a child; she claimed that Onfroy's father tried to hit her in front of Onfroy on several occasions.
+According to his mother, he was routinely beaten by his father as a child; she claimed that Onfroy's father tried to hit her in front of Onfroy on several occasions.
 In early 2008, when Onfroy was ten, his father was jailed for nine years in Arizona on RICO charges after the Drug Enforcement Administration organized a sting operation.
-Onfroy's father was released from BOP custody on October 30, 2015, and deported to Jamaica in late 2016.
+His father was deported to Jamaica in late 2016.
 In a 2017 interview, when asked about his relationship with his father, Onfroy sarcastically asked, "What's a father?"